wasp-lang/wasp/web/docs/data-model/operations/_superjson-note.md

 <ShowForTs>

-As long as you're annotating your Queries with the correct automatically generated types, TypeScript ensures your payloads are valid (i.e., Wasp knows how to serialize and deserialize them).
+As long as you're annotating your Operations with the correct automatically generated types, TypeScript ensures your payloads are valid (i.e., Wasp knows how to serialize and deserialize them).
 </ShowForTs>

 :::